-    While the glue was drying we set off to make some simple walnut quarter round molding.
+While the glue was drying we set off to make some simple walnut quarter-round moulding.
 Slice a 5/8″ x 5/8″ strip of walnut off of the remaining board from the lumber yard and run it through the router with a round-over bit.

 Since the piece was small I used feather boards to hold it in place while I slid the stock through.

-Mark the molding length right on the mainboard for the tub caddy.
-We used a miter saw and set the fence at 45 degrees to cut the miters.
-A miter box would also work just fine.
+Mark the moulding length right on the mainboard for the tub caddy.
+We used a mitre saw and set the fence at 45 degrees to cut the mitres.
+A mitre box would also work just fine.

 I used a scrap piece of MDF to create a zero-clearance fence to support the cuts to minimize tear-out.

-Cut the walnut quarter round molding to the proper lengths to create a border for the tub caddy.
+Cut the walnut quarter-round moulding to the proper lengths to create a border for the DIY bathtub caddy.

-Fit the molding place on top of the now dry mainboard for the caddy.
-If everything lines up apply some wood glue to the back of the molding.
-Lay it down on top of the board and carefully line up the miters.
+Fit the moulding place on top of the now dry mainboard for the caddy.
+If everything lines up apply some wood glue to the back of the moulding.
+Lay it down on top of the board and carefully line up the mitres.
 I used a brad nailer to shoot some brads in place while the glue dried.

-Once the outer molding was on, we still had some extra walnut quarter round material left.
+Once the outer moulding was on, we still had some extra walnut quarter-round material left.
 We decided to make a small box in the corner of the caddy to hold things like candle wax, a wine glass, or perhaps a flower vase in place.
-Cut two short sections of the quarter round with a single mitered end, and position, glue, and finally brad nail the corner piece in place.
+Cut two short sections of the quarter round with a single mitred end, position, glue, and finally brad nail the corner piece in place.